diegovillafuerte1/progress-llm/tests/README.md

 # Test Suite Documentation

-This document provides comprehensive documentation for the Progress Knight test suite, explaining the architecture, patterns, and complex test logic.
+This document provides comprehensive documentation for the Drone Command test suite, explaining the architecture, patterns, and complex test logic.

 ## Table of Contents